Dolan's Cadillac (film): Plot

-Undeterred, Robinson gets a job with a construction crew working on the roads Dolan often travels.
+Undeterred, Robinson gets a job with a construction crew working on the roads that Dolan often travels.
 After strenuous preparation, Robinson sets his trap: a giant hole deep in the road, large enough to trap a car but not so large as to allow Dolan to escape by opening the doors.
-When Dolan's car falls into the hole, the driver is killed and another passenger is injured.
+When Dolan's car falls into the hole, his driver, Delta, is killed, and his main henchman, Chief, is injured.
 Dolan shoots him out of annoyance, as both his legs were broken and he constantly screamed in agony.

 Once Dolan has been trapped, Robinson makes his presence known, telling Dolan that he is a motorist who witnessed what had happened.
 Dolan, however, eventually realizes that the motorist is, in fact, Robinson, and begins to beg Robinson to let him go.
 Robinson begins to fill up the hole with dirt, continuing to taunt Dolan with possibilities of his escape, none of which come to fruition.

 The official from the Witness Protection program soon calls Robinson to tell him that Dolan had been on his way to a major transaction involving child sex trafficking, a crime that would have destroyed Dolan.
 Robinson does not care, however, and finishes filling the hole up.
 Robinson lays concrete blocks over the Cadillac, while Dolan screams from within the hole.

 The official calls back and tells Robinson they now have enough for a conviction.
 Robinson drops the phone and laughs maniacally.

 Cast

 Production

-Japanese singer Crystal Kay sings "Hold On" which is played during the film's end credits.
+Japanese singer Crystal Kay sings "Hold On", which is played during the film's end credits.